alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Run `git fetch;git pull;git status;git log -1 --pretty="At commit %h (%H)"` to verify you are on the correct branch and up to date with `origin` (and to output this confirmation and the current commit for inclusion in the deployment record).
-- Deploy a new VM into an SRE environment using `./Add_DSVM.ps1 -configId <SRE config ID>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using.
+- Deploy a new VM into an SRE environment using `./Add_DSVM.ps1 -configId <SRE config ID> -ipLastOctet <IP last octet>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using and `<IP last octet>` is the desired last octet of the IP address.
-- You will also be prompted for the VM size (optional) and the desired last octet of the IP address (the first machine deployed should use `160` here)
-  - The initial shared VM should be deployed with the last octet `160`
+  - The initial shared `DSVM MAin` shared VM should be deployed with the last octet `160`
   - The convention is that subsequent CPU-based VMs are deployed with the next unused last octet in the range `161` to `179` and GPU-based VMs are deployed with the next unused last octet between `180` and `199`.
+  - You can also provide a VM size by passing the optional `-vmSize` parameter.
 - After deployment, copy everything from the `git fetch;...` command and its output to the command prompt returned after the VM deployment and paste this into the deployment log (e.g. a Github issue used to record VM deployments for a SRE or set of SREs)
 - The deployment will take around 10 minutes to complete
 - If you want to deploy several DSVMs, simply repeat the above setps with a different IP address last octet